 A student may study in full-time or part-time mode.
-However, students in the residence halls or on-campus married student housing are expected to study in full-time mode.
+However, students in the residence halls or on campus married student housing are expected to study in full time mode.
 As explained below, this means that they must take sixty credits (4 modules) a semester.
-Below are definitions of the terms Full-time and Part-time - and not to be used as the policy for cross-crediting purposes (Refer to "Academic Credit Regulations" for cross-crediting purposes).

-FULL-TIME
+FULL TIME